Online Clinical Nurse Leader Programs

 DNP Programs

 A doctorate of nursing practice (DNP) program prepares CNLs for advanced practice roles.
 Nurses wishing to establish careers in research, advanced clinical care, hospital operations and other tracks may benefit from the training and prestige associated with a DNP degree.
 The DNP is a terminal degree for nursing professionals.
 This means a nursing professional can attain no degree above and beyond the DNP.
-The CNL specialization is but one of some specializations that a DNP program may offer.
+The CNL specialization is one of the specializations a DNP program may offer.

 Post-Master’s Certificate Programs